-While you may be able to assemble the BSG10X using the illustrations only, important safety notes and other tips are included in the text.
+While you may be able to assemble the G3S using the illustrations only, important safety notes and other tips are included in the text.

 Some pieces may have extra holes that you will not use.
-Use only those holes indicated in the instructions and illustrations.
+Use only those holes indicated in the instructions and beneath the head).
+Refer to the following diagram: